Bergistani

+History

-The Bergistani were defeated by Hannibal during his overland journey to Italy.
-They are also known for having rebelled against Rome in 197 BC.
+The Bergistani were defeated by Hannibal during his overland journey to Italy at the beginning of the Second Punic War, having initially tended to side with the Roman republic.
+They rebelled against Rome in 197 BC, in the context of the Iberian revolt.
 The rebellion was put down by consul Cato the Elder.
-When they rose in revolt for the second time they were reduced to slavery.
+When they rose in revolt for the second time, the city of Bergium was taken with the help of a Bergistani factionist, and they were all sold to slavery.
 Livy mentions that the Bergistani had seven castles or fortifications.
 Their main castle, Castrum Bergium, could correspond to present-day Berga.
+Other possibilities include Balaguer, Organyà, Velilla de Ebro, Pertusa and Bergús.
+Ptolemy does not mention the people but he has both Βεργουσία (Bergusia) and Βέργιδον (Bergidon) in the territory of the Ilergetes.